 When you are battling an embedded chronic UTI (urinary tract infection), it is easy to imagine that you are trying to kill a number of single-celled organisms floating around, however, what you really need is biofilm treatment for UTI.

 Basically, bacteria team-up against you and your treatment strategies have to account for that.

-What are bacterial biofilms?
-In their 2003 Science paper, Anderson et al. reported that E.coli form pod-like bulges on the bladder surface that protect the Individual bacteria from your immune system and antibiotics.
+In their 2003 Science paper, Anderson et al. reported that E.coli form pod-like bulges on the bladder surface that protect the individual bacteria from your immune system and antibiotics.